OpenJobDescription/openjd-specifications/rfcs/0005-expression-language.md

 2. `1` is evaluated unconstrained → returns `int`
 3. `__sub__(int, int)` is called → returns `int`
 4. Result `int` is coerced to `string` for the target context

+The same principle governs function-call arguments.
+The caller's target describes the call's *result*, so it may select which signatures are plausible (by return type), but it must never alter how the arguments themselves evaluate beyond what the signatures' own parameter types say.
+In particular, for a generic signature such as `sorted(list: list[T1]) -> list[T1]`, the target is **not** unified with the return type to bind `T1`:
+`sorted([10, 2])` with target `{LIST[STRING]}` evaluates its argument
+unconstrained, sorts numerically, and coerces the *result* to `["2", "10"]`.
+Binding `T1 = string` into the argument would instead coerce the list first and sort lexicographically (`["10", "2"]`) — the target would have changed the computation, not just the type of its result.

+A parameter type containing a type variable constrains an argument to a family of types — `list[T1]` to any list type — which is not a type to coerce toward, so such positions are evaluated unconstrained.
+Signature resolution still enforces the constraint: `sorted("abc")` fails whether or not a target is supplied, and an argument a signature accepts by coercion (`range_expr` where `list[int]` is required) is still coerced there.

+**Signature resolution is independent of the target type.** Once arguments are evaluated, the implementation is selected by multiple dispatch over the argument types alone (see `resolve_and_call` below); a signature's return type never participates in resolution.
+The candidate filter above is a best-effort aid for evaluating arguments, not a resolution step: when no signature survives the filter, the arguments are evaluated unconstrained and the call is resolved and executed normally, with the target-type mismatch reported by the final result coercion.
+This ordering produces the more precise diagnostic — e.g. `min([1, 2])` with target `{LIST[STRING]}` reports that the `int` result cannot coerce to `list[string]`, rather than a generic "no matching signature" error.

 **Symbol Table**